500Foods/Philement/README.md

 ### Web Coding
 - Most of this has been done with TMS WEB Core and Delphi.
 Think of it like TypeScript.
 It generates 100% HTML/CSS/JS.
 - Should be tested on Firefox/Chrome/Safari on Linux/Windows/macOS.
 As these are web pages, they *should* run everywhere.
-- Designed with the idea that any code can be self-hosted without making any changes other than to configuration files
+- Designed with the idea that any code can be self-hosted without making any changes other than to configuration files.
+- Try to limit the number of third-party JavaScript libraries.
 - Prefer JSON rather than YAML or other file formats.

 ## Repository Information